- Botanical Name – Citrus aurantifolia

 - Acid lime is a tropical plant.

-- Gajanimma (Citrus pennivesiculata) and Rough lemon are the most promising rootstock of acid lime.
+- Gajanimma (Citrus pennivesiculata) and rough lemon are the most promising rootstocks of acid lime.

-- Classification of citrus was given by Tanka and Swingle (1945)
+- The classification of citrus was given by Tanka and Swingle (1945).

 - Spain is the largest exporter of citrus.

-- The ultra-dwarf rootstock of citrus – Flying dragon.
+- The ultra-dwarf rootstock of citrus is Flying Dragon.

 Varieties